 Diabetes is a condition people face when the body goes through an abnormally high blood glucose levels.
-This is caused by a person having a difficult time producing or making use of insulin.
-The American Diabetes Association shows that you should keep the amount of sugar and saturated fat rather low in you diet.
+This is caused by a person having a difficult time producing or making use of the hormone insulin.
+The American Diabetes Association suggests that you should keep the amount of sugar and saturated fat rather low in your diet.
 If you are diabetic and also weight lifting, you need to choose the right supplements that fit your dietary needs.

 Many people take pre-workouts before a workout in order to increase energy and strength.
-For diabetics, you should choose a pre-workout that is caffeine free.
+For diabetics, you should choose a pre-workout that is caffeine free or very low in caffeine.
 Caffeine may interfere with glucose levels in the body and makes it hard for people to control their blood sugar.
-You can Build Your Own Stim-Free Pre-Workout on Campusprotein.com to take your workouts to the next level, minus the added caffeine and stimulants.

 Contributing Writer: Patrick Merkel- @pmerkel33